Q1: What are the major changes in the 2025 admissions?

 A: In principle, most courses will be conducted in person.

 Q7: I’m from Taiwan and the GSAT scores (or from Singapore and the Singapore A-Level) will not be available until after the application period.
-Will SPSE accept late standardized test scores?
+Will the SPSE accept late standardized test scores?

 We also have an e-brochure that you can look through online and share with your family and friends.